A type of black roof discoloration caused by algae. Sometimes referred to as fungus growth.

 Pieces of metal or roll roofing used to prevent seepage of water into a building around any intersection or projection in a roof such as vent pipes, chimneys, adjoining walls, dormers, and valleys.
 Galvanized metal flashing should be minimum 28-gauge.

 Factory Mutual Research Corporation is a scientific research and testing facility that works with commercial and industrial clients to ensure that their products and services meet standards and approvals.
-For roofing products, Factory Mutual provides fire and wind testing services.
+For roofing products and systems, Factory Mutual provides testing and certification services for items such as fire resistance, wind resistance, and impact resistance.

 The upper portion of a sidewall that comes to a triangular point at the ridge of a sloping roof.